SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The Construction of the Model

-After diagonalize the mass matrix~\eqref{eq:LO up matrix}, one can note that the mixing of up-type quarks only exists between charm quark and top quark, it is an experimental acceptable feature of our model.
-Thus the form of the resulting mixing matrix $U_{L}$ is rather simple as follows
+After diagonalize the mass matrix~\eqref{eq:LO up matrix}, one can note that the mixing of up-type quarks only exists between charm quark and top quark, which is an experimental acceptable feature of our model.
+Thus the form of the resulting mixing matrix $U_{L}$ is rather simple

 with the mixing angles